denten-books/plain-text/1-metaphor.md

 barred from participating fully in the public life?

 The human is endangered not by technology, Heidegger wrote, but by its determination.
-At stake is precisely an insistence on drawing essential boundaries in a way that precludes revealment, the autonomous search for truth [@heidegger_question_1977, 331-4].
+At stake is an insistence on drawing essential boundaries in a way that precludes revealment, the autonomous search for truth [@heidegger_question_1977, 331-4].
 The ability to read and to write was always politically fraught because of its potential to determine the human